 Nature of business

-The business of the Company is mineral exploration and development with a focus on patenting intellectual property for recycling lithium-ion electric vehicle batteries.
+The business of the Company is mineral exploration and development with a focus on patenting intellectual property for recycling cathode material in lithium-ion batteries.
 The company's mineral and technological projects are described below.

 Intellectual property rights